anantiku-21/RAG-AI-Teaching-Assistant/README.md

 # Automated Information Extraction Engine via Local Generative AI
+Built an Automated Knowledge Retrieval Engine.
+In a consulting environment, the exact same architecture used to query a course lecture is used to mine unstructured client meeting transcripts, expert interviews, or industry webinars for actionable business insights.
 # How to use this Rag AI Assistant on your own data

 ## STEP-1 Collect your Own videos